 While you are waiting for the meerkats to appear, The guide shares a lot of exciting information, knowing a lot about nature.
 It is simply amazing to watch how these tiny creatures leave their burrows to warm themselves in the first rays of sunlight.
 There are funny stories told about the character of each individual.

 One of their specific behaviour standing in an upright position.
 While all meerkat members forage for food, the security guard, the "sentry", stands on its back legs.
-The meerkat is scanning the area for predators.
-If the meerkat Sentry senses danger, you hear a high pitched squeal to warn the others.
+The meerkat scans the area for predators.
+If the meerkat Sentry senses danger, you hear a high-pitched squeal to warn the others.

 Do not miss it; you are supporting a great conservation project.
 My friends have already booked this tour twice because they are so excited about it.
 For contact and booking, follow the link.
 Meerkat Tour (No affiliate link - I just want you to have an excellent morning tour.)